kartoza/docker-geoserver/README.md

 docker build -t kartoza/postgis .
 ```

+### Building with plugins

+To build a GeoServer image with plugins (e.g. SQL Server plugin, Excel output plugin),
+download the plugin zip files from the GeoServer download page and put them in
+`resources/plugins` before building.
+You should also download the matching version
+GeoServer WAR zip file to `resources/geoserver.zip`.

 ## Run

 You probably want to also have postgis running too.
 To create a running